 The Promotores Project engages health educators, who are part of and embedded in the Hispanic community, to provide peer-to-peer education and support.
-This pilot project, with the goal of expansion, allows the Foundation to work with promotores to share critical Parkinson’s information resources, and show how care and education are linked to clinical research participation within the Spanish-speaking community.
+This project, with the goal of expansion, allows the Foundation to work with promotores to share critical PD information and resources, and show how care and education are linked to clinical research participation within the Spanish-speaking community.

 Emory University, a Parkinson's Foundation Center of Excellence, received Foundation funding and collaborated with Foundation Research Advocates to launch “Parkinson’s Diversity Recruitment for Research.”
 This project engaged representative communities in research through outreach and education, with a focus on Black communities.
-The program led to an increase in enrollment of four times the number of racial and ethnic minorities in Emory research.
+The program led to an increase in enrollment of four times the number of people from historically excluded racial and ethnic groups in Emory research.

 Access to Information and Resources

-Parkinson’s Foundation Community Grants give special consideration to local programs that offer services for diverse and priority populations.
+Parkinson’s Foundation Community Grants give special consideration to local programs that offer resources for populations of focus, such as historically excluded racial and ethnic groups and residents in geographic areas with limited access to care and services.
 Recently funded local programs include:

-- Accessible health and research education for diverse populations living with Parkinson’s in resource-limited and hard-to-reach communities in Atlanta, GA
+- Accessible health and research education for people living with Parkinson’s in communities with limited access to services in Atlanta, GA

-- Establishing the Chicago Movement Coalition for Parkinson’s disease and clinical trial education in under-represented communities in Chicago, IL
+- Establishing the Chicago Movement Coalition for Parkinson’s disease and clinical trial education in historically excluded communities in Chicago, IL

 - Increasing awareness, education and support for the LGBTQ+ community living with Parkinson's in Golden Valley, MN

-Foundation programs and initiatives continue to expand engagement, outreach and resources to incorporate and engage priority populations in the PD community including Care Partner Summit, PD Health @ Home, Moving Day and community-based programs.
+Foundation programs and initiatives continue to expand engagement, outreach and resources to incorporate and engage populations of focus in the PD community including Care Partner Summit, PD Health @ Home, Moving Day and community-based programs.

-Our events, publications, podcast, website and other resources have significantly expanded, with resources in Mandarin, podcasts that engage the Black community and Spanish-speaking Helpline specialists.
+The Foundation's events, publications, podcast, website and other resources have significantly expanded, with resources in Mandarin, a dedicated Spanish-language section of Parkinson.org, podcast episodes engaging various population groups and Spanish-speaking Helpline specialists.

 Stay up to date with the Parkinson’s Foundation, along with our latest resources and events aimed to help make life better for people with Parkinson’s at Parkinson.org/Subscribe.